Institute for Democracy in Education

 Through responsive research and evaluation practices, the IDE will help shape K-12 educational policies to students, families, schools, and communities within Appalachia and throughout the nation.

 IDE will strive to conduct program evaluation and research services focusing on special needs populations and rural schools; enhance awareness of special needs populations and rural schools; and promote empirical decision-making among educators.

-Linda Fife, director of the Center, holds the B.S. and the M.S. in Family and Consumer Science Education from Ohio University.
-She has served as a teacher, dean of students, assistant principal and principal in area schools.
+Linda Fife, director of the Center, holds a B.S. and an M.S. in Family and Consumer Science Education from Ohio University.
+She has served as a teacher, dean of students, assistant principal, and principal in area schools.
 Ms. Fife has an interest in social justice and equity for students in rural and Appalachian schools, especially in Ohio.
 She is currently serving as the Coordinator of the Institute for Democracy in Education.

 Institute for Democracy in Education (IDE)

 The Patton College of Education